jonathanlermitage/tikione-steam-cleaner/README.md

+##### ``>> Project Status >>`` TikiOne Steam Cleaner v1 development is over.
+I will build a new version based on Python instead of Java: you'll get a more secure, lighter and faster program.
+Check [TikiOne Steam Cleaner v2](https://github.com/jonathanlermitage/tikione-steam-cleaner-2) next year.

 ## TikiOne Steam Cleaner - The best companion of Steam users

 Tikione Steam Cleaner is an open source and free software written in Java7 and helps you to find and remove all games's